Tankdoz/PUREstack/README.md

 # P.U.R.E.---> (P)i-hole, (U)nbound, (R)edis, and (E)xporters
 ---
-this stack deploys a full-featured DNS solution with ad-blocking, recursive DNS resolution, caching, metrics exporting and log collection
+this stack deploys a DNS solution with ad-blocking, recursive DNS resolution, caching, metrics exporting and log collection

   - unbound log collection can be pushed to Loki via Promtail